 - Do they furnish enough significant data for you to make informed decisions in good time?

-Spreadsheets weren’t designed to analyze data on the enterprise level.
+Spreadsheets weren’t designed to analyse data on the enterprise level.
 As a result, spreadsheet reports often take far too long to prepare and more importantly, may lack the dimension and depth that are crucial in decision making.

 We’re all familiar with the risks associated with spreadsheets.
 This error-prone UDA can provide inaccurate information simply because of a broken link, an incomplete range, a deleted number, or an incorrect formula.
 In an active business scenario where data manipulation has to be done under constant time pressure, the risk probabilities escalate.

 As they always say, “If anything can go wrong, it will”.
 With spreadsheets, a lot of things could go wrong.
 Is this the kind of tool you’d like to work with when making fast, crucial decisions?
 If you’re still using spreadsheets, then you’d best forget about dynamic reports and rolling forecasts.